Agriculture and Climate Change

 Education

-• We offer teacher training designed to equip teachers to teach in rural primary schools and be change makers in rural communities
+Our pre-service teacher training project is designed to equip future teachers with the skills, knowledge and desire to serve in rural primary schools and be change-makers in rural communities.

-• We support early childhood education including establishment of community preschools and supporting reception classes in primary schools.
+We support early childhood education by establishing community preschools and supporting reception classes in primary schools.

 View projects